Table of Contents

 But if they do, that’s when the real work starts, and it’s never, ever fun.

-At face value, there’s very little price difference between basic wired and wireless keyboards.
+At face value, there’s very little price difference between the two.

 So, there’s no point in splitting hairs on price, right?